Sent: Tuesday, September 04, 2001 1:01 PM

 Authority Law of 1950, which remains effective.
 This law grants the

+Israel.
 By means of a "land Covenant".
-All this property, most of it expropriated from
+All this property, most of

-worldwide.
-This means non-Jews, citizens of the state,
+people worldwide.
+This means non-Jews, citizens of the

-can never buy any of it, rent it or till it.
-If such a law stipulating
+state, can never buy any of it, rent it or till it.
+If such a law

-above international law, and Palestinians as well as Muslim and Christian
+remain above international law, and Palestinians as well as Muslim and

 Ismail Zayid, MD.